m-d-grunnill/Check-Your-Assumptions-Further-Scrutiny-of-Basic-Model-Frameworks-of-Antimicrobial-Resistance/README.md

 * "SME Simulating models stochastically.py" code for simulating the model stochastically and reproducing many of the figures seen in the article.

 ##### Directories:
-* "PDF versions of notebooks" Contains pdf versions of jupyter notebooks (.ipynb files).
+* "PDF versions of notebooks" Contains pdf versions of jupyter notebooks (.ipynb files). **Note* the pdf version of "SMA Stable Point Analyses" has produced extra blank pages for certain cells of code.
 * "HTML versions of notebooks" Contains html versions of jupyter notebooks (.ipynb files).